-For those of us with fine hair, smoothening is a double-edged sword.
-Yes, it does help us keep frizz, a.k.a. public enemy no. 1, at bay, but a lot of the times, the payoff is substantially limper-looking hair—something us finer-haired types are not really willing to risk.
-This Catch 22 then becomes too much of a headache, so looking for keratin hair products for thinning hair just falls off our list of priorities.
+For those of us with fine hair, smoothing products are a double-edged sword.
+Yes, they do help us keep frizz, a.k.a. public enemy no. 1, at bay, but a lot of the times, the payoff is substantially limper-looking hair—something us fine-haired types are not really willing to risk.
+This Catch 22 then becomes too much of a headache, so looking for keratin treatment for thin hair just falls off our list of priorities.

 But guess what?
-Turns out there’s a way we can actually have our cake and hairflip it too.
-Read on to learn about thinning hair and see exactly how you can care for it at home:
+Turns out there’s a way we can actually have our cake and hair flip it too.
+Read on to learn about keratin treatment for thin hair and see exactly how you can care for your hair type at home:

 Shedding is a normal part of life; no matter what hair type, length and texture you have you will experience hair shedding at some point.
 Everyone loses strands on a daily basis.
 A normal amount of hair loss is considered to be “approximately 50 to 150 hairs daily,” according to Unilever’s Peter Bailey, Global Technical Manager, Hair Care.